 You can play I Spy with two or more people.

 To begin, one person spies something and keeps it a secret.
-The item must be something that all the other players can see, and preferrably something that will stay in sight for the time it takes to complete a round.
+The item must be something that all the other players can see, and preferably something that will stay in sight for the time it takes to complete a round.

 For example, a motorcycle that whizzes by and disappears around a bend is not an ideal item to "spy."